RayCarrot/Rayman3Readvanced/gbaengine/discoveries.md

 - There are 2 unused animations, but they're just the shell not moving, with one of them having broken graphics.
 - There is unused code for using ammo and firing energy shots.
 This was used in the ETSC prototype.
 - There's an initialization state for the shell which immediately transitions to the flying state and then also sends a message to the main actor to hide.
 However the main actor is the shell itself, and it doesn't check for the hide message.
 This seems to suggest that originally the Rayman actor was meant to appear in these levels, perhaps having you mount the shell before flying with it.
+- When finishing the map the actor is missing the code for saving the game like all main actors should have.
+Due to this the game never saves that you've beaten the final boss, making the level text always remain in white and not allowing all GameCube bonuses to be unlocked.

 #### Gate
 - The actor can be initialized to requiring 1, 3 or 4 switches to have it open, yet only the variants with 1 or 4 switches are used.